vertica/VerticaPy/README.md

 ### Charts

-Verticapy comes integrated with three popular plotting libraries: matplotlib, highcharts, and plotly.
+VerticaPy comes integrated with three popular plotting libraries: matplotlib, highcharts, and plotly.

 A gallery of VerticaPy-generated charts is available at:<br>